Are You Building Systems or Building Products? Data Engineer vs. Software Developer Explained

 Both paths value practical experience.
 But data engineering emphasizes infrastructure thinking while software development emphasizes product building.

-Skills and Core Responsibilities
+Skills and core responsibilities

-Your daily work centers on building a robust data infrastructure:
+As a data engineer, your daily work centers on building a robust data infrastructure:

 • ETL pipeline development: Extract data from APIs, databases, and third-party services.
 Transform records to match target schemas and business rules.
 Load processed data into warehouses where analysts can query it.